elastic/elasticsearch-js/README.md

  - Node: `'http'`
  - Browser: `'xhr'`
  - Angular Build: `'angular'`

-Options:
- - Node: `'http'`
- - Browser: based on bundle, `'xhr'`, `'angular'`, and `'jquery'` are currently available
+ - jQuery Build: `'jquery'`

 Defines the class that will be created once for each node/host that the client communicates with.
-If you are looking to implement a special protocol you will probably start by writing a Connection class and specifying it here.
+If you are looking to implement a protocol besides HTTP you will probably start by writing a Connection class and specifying it here.

 ### selector
 Type: `String`, `Function`